Personnel Armor System for Ground Troops: Development

 The PASGT helmet was developed by the U.S. Army Soldier Systems Center after the Vietnam War during the mid-to-late 1970s.
 It completely replaced the steel M1 helmet in U.S. military service by the end of the 1980s.
 It first saw use in combat in 1983 during Operation Urgent Fury in Grenada, became standard issue for the U.S. military in 1985, and completely replaced the M1 helmet for frontline troops by the end of the decade.
 Army units stationed in Alaska were the last to receive the helmets, some not getting the PASGT until 1988.

+Adoption issues and media controversy

+After the PASGT's first combat appearance in Operation Urgent Fury, concerns surrounding the PASGT helmet's similarities to the German Stahlhelm were raised by the media, with such concerns even reaching congress.

+The helmet was criticized as well for the lack of a removable liner, which meant it could no longer be used for cooking, shaving, or washing clothing.
+Many soldiers saw this as a loss of utility in comparison to the previous M1 helmet.

+Lack of familiarity, public perception issues, and general utility concerns led U.S Marines stationed in Lebanon as apart of the Multinational Force in Lebanon to initially refuse to wear the PASGT helmet until later combat reports from Operation Urgent Fury proved the helmet's vast superiority to the M1 helmet.

 Accessories

 Various add-on accessories were developed for the PASGT helmet, including an improved chinstrap to keep the helmet stable when worn by paratroopers conducting airborne operations, as well as a helmet mount assembly to attach night vision goggles, and a riot protection helmet visor mount.